Centre for Forensic Neuroscience

 Private Therapeutic Polygraph Suitability Questionnaire

-This private questionnaire opens as a separate browser-only page for prospective clients and partners considering whether a Disclosure Polygraph, Specific-Issue Polygraph, or Maintenance / Monitoring Polygraph may be appropriate.
+This private questionnaire opens as a separate browser-only page for prospective clients and partners considering whether a Disclosure Polygraph, Specific-Issue Polygraph, or Maintenance Polygraph may be appropriate.

 It is not a booking form and does not submit answers to The Centre for Forensic Neuroscience.
 Your answers are processed privately in your browser and can be downloaded or printed locally if you choose.